 After our day exploring Osaka Bay, we headed back to our hotel, rested for a little while and then headed back out to the Dotonbori area for some dinner.
 While researching for our Japan trip, Russell and I heard a lot about Japan’s “famous” cheesecake, generally found in Osaka.
 It took us a long time, and a lot of walking to finally come across the cafe that sold these so-called famous cheesecakes.
 For 600 yen, you get a fairly large cheesecake packaged nicely in a takeaway bag.

 So, how was it?
-Well, I hate to be the bearer of bad news, but we hated it.
+Well, I hate to be the bearer of bad news, but we didn’t enjoy it.
 It tasted like someone had scrambled a bunch of eggs, filled a cake pan and baked it.
 Each to their own, but we didn’t like it at all!

-Day 4 – Kyoto: Bamboo Forest, Arashiyama, Bengal Cat Cafe and first sighting of Cherry Blossoms!
+Day 4 – Kyoto: Bamboo Forrest, Arashiyama, Bengal Cat Cafe & Cherry Blossoms

-Day 5 – Universal Studios (Wizarding World of Harry Potter!)
+Day 5: Universal Studios – The Wizarding World of Harry Potter

-Ah, the day that I had been waiting for!
+Ah, the day that we had been waiting for!
 After a pretty stressful and confusing morning of missing trains and catching the wrong one, we finally arrived at Universal Studios.
-After much consideration, we decided to spend a bit of extra money and purchase the Express Pass.
-Boy, was this a good decision!
+After much consideration, we decided to spend a bit of extra money and purchased the Express Pass.
+As it turned out, this was the absolute best decision!
 The lines for almost all of the rides were close to 3 hours long.
 With the Express Pass, we were able to get on 7 of the most popular rides almost straight away.

 Universal Studios Cost + Opening Hours